 "Relaxation is imperative to a smooth birthing process .
 If you are tense or terrified that can stall the labor .
 Preperation for birth can help you to relax and trust your body to do what it was meant to do."

 Serving your needs from the beginning of pregnancy to the beginning of parenthood in The Inland Empire, Orange County, San Bernardino County and parts of Los Angeles County.

 Many who go into childbirth prepared report a more positive birth experience, reduced levels of pain and an increased bond between themselves and the baby.
 They also report it gave them more confidence.
-Also, statistics show less incidence of interventions including cesareans and pain medication in labor and better all around results!
+Also, statistics show less incidence of interventions including cesareans and pain medication in labor and better all around results with a Doula present!

 Though every class has a specific topic which is covered in detail, each class will also cover nutrition, exercise, positive communication, and coaching.
 A different relaxation technique will be demonstrated and assigned for practice each week.
 Classes may also feature a video presentation.
 My classes are fun and informative.
 It's also fun to come and make freinds.
 I have up to 8 couples in each series.